chenxuewei-ihealth/ihealthlabs-sdk-docs/docs/react-native/tracker/am6.md

 // clockList : (mac, "1:1-1-1-1-1-1-1:1200;1:1-1-1-1-1-1-1:1400")
 //1(Parameters are separated by : characters, and the first parameter represents: （1: repeat 0: not repeat.))
 //1-1-1-1-1-1-1(Parameters are separated by : characters, and the second parameter represents: （Alarm Repeat Mode, randge: refer to Sunday to Staturday 1：open 0：close))
-//1200 (time，Parameters are separated by : characters, and the third parameter represents: 12:00)
+//1200 (time，Parameters are separated by : characters, and the third parameter represents: 1200 min)
 // response
 //  {"action": "am6_action_setAlarmClockList", "am6_setAlarmClockList_Status": 1, "mac": "004D321BD2D9", "type": "AM6"}
 notifyListener = DeviceEventEmitter.addListener(AM6Module.Event_Notify,  (event) => {